 An innovative model for higher education, Georgia Gwinnett College is the first public, four-year, liberal arts college to be founded in the United States in the 21st century according to the American Council on Education.
-The diverse student population of almost 12,000 students comes from 32 states and 104 nations and of those, over 68 percent are from Gwinnett County.
-An average class size of 23, coupled with strong faculty engagement and mentoring, creates a dynamic learning community where students experience high levels of success.
+The diverse student population of about 13,000 students represent most U.S. states and more than 100 nations.
+Of those, over 70 percent are from Gwinnett County.
+An average class size of 21, coupled with strong faculty engagement and mentoring, creates a dynamic learning community where students experience high levels of success.
 These factors are key to GGC’s high retention rates and its ability to accelerate students’ development into global leaders.

 GGC has developed a targeted approach to increase the number of students completing college and moving into the workforce or on to graduate degree programs nationwide.
-The college offers only 15 degree programs specifically designed to meet the needs of Gwinnett County, the region and the state.
-They include biology, business administration, chemistry, criminal justice/criminology, early childhood education, English, exercise science, history, information technology, mathematics, nursing, political science, psychology and special education.
-More than 40 areas of concentration and an Honors Program provide students flexibility within their degree programs.
-In order to poise GGC to fill critical employment gaps that have been identified in nursing and other STEM fields, the Allied Health and Sciences building was opened in 2014.
+The college offers 17 degree programs specifically designed to meet the needs of Gwinnett County, the region and the state.
+They include biology, business administration, chemistry, cinema and media arts production, criminal justice/criminology, early childhood education, English, exercise science, history, human development and aging services, information technology, mathematics, nursing, political science, psychology and special education.
+Nearly 50 areas of concentration and an Honors Program provide students flexibility within their degree programs.

-GGC is the #5 top public Southern regional college, according to the U.S. News & World Report (USNWR) 2014 college rankings.
-USNWR also ranked GGC the most ethnically diverse Southern regional college both public and private, 2015 and 2016.
-A College of Distinction, GGC was twice recognized as friendly to the military, 2014 and 2015.
+GGC is the #9 top public school in the Southern region, according to the U.S. News & World Report (USNWR) 2018 college rankings.
+USNWR also ranked GGC the most ethnically diverse Southern regional college, both public and private, for its fourth consecutive year.
+A College of Distinction, GGC has also been consistently recognized as friendly to the military by two military advocacy organizations.

-GGC had an economic impact of more than $352 million with 3,687 jobs created according to the most recent economic impact study.
+As of 2017, GGC has had a cumulative economic impact of about $2.8 billion, million with about 4,500 jobs created, according to the most recent economic impact study.